kbwalton/Student-Gradebook/README.md

 # Overview

-{Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}'
 Hi my name is Kaliah Walton and I am a Computer engineer.
 I created this program to help my understanding of different languages and further my Java skills.

 The software I wrote is a simple manual grade book that allows a student to keep track of their grades by entering in each grade that the program will then store and display upon the users command.